Cambridge Course Resources

 Syllabus 9239 for 2023-2025

 Cambridge International AS & A Level Global Perspectives and Research is a skills-based course that prepares learners for positive engagement with our rapidly changing world.
 Learners broaden their outlook through the critical analysis of – and reflection on – issues of global significance.
-They will develop unique, transferable skills including research, critical thinking and communication by following an approach to analysing and evaluating arguments and perspectives called the ‘Critical Path’.
+They will develop unique, transferable skills including research, critical thinking and communication by following an approach to analyzing and evaluating arguments and perspectives called the ‘Critical Path’.

 Collaborative skills are enhanced through participation in a team project.
 The skills gained through study of this course help students to meet the demands of Twenty-First century learning, preparing the transition to higher education and the world of work.